Basford tram stop: Description

+Service

-With the opening of NET's phase two, Basford is now on the common section of the NET, where line 1, between Hucknall and Chilwell, and line 2, between Phoenix Park and Clifton, operate together.
-Trams on each line run at frequencies that vary between 4 and 8 trams per hour, depending on the day and time of day, combining to provide up to 16 trams per hour on the common section.
+With the opening of phase two, Basford is now on the common section of the NET, where line 1, between Hucknall and Toton, and line 2, between Phoenix Park and Clifton, operate together.

+Trams on each line run at frequencies that vary between four and eight trams per hour, depending on the day and time of day, combining to provide up to 16 trams per hour on the common section.